How to Check the Status of Your Tax Return & Get Transcripts

 If you sent your return by mail, it will usually be accepted by IRS within four weeks of sending.

 Once your return had been accepted, you may track your federal and/or state returns.
-Please note that until your return accepted you may get a "No record found" error message when searching for it.
+Please note that until your return is accepted you may get a "No record found" error message when searching for it.
 Check back in a day or two after your return has been accepted and it should be available.

 Refund is Approved